survivejs/react-book/manuscript/01_webpack_compared.md

 ![Browserify](images/browserify.png)

-Dealing with JavaScript modules has always been bit of a problem given the language actually didn't have the concept of modules till ES6.
-Ergo we are stuck with the 90s when it comes to browser environment.
+Dealing with JavaScript modules has always been a bit of a problem given the language actually didn't have the concept of modules till ES6.
+Ergo we are stuck in the 90s when it comes to browser environment.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

 In practice it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
 The advantage is that you can often hook into npm and avoid reinventing the wheel.